EOEPCA/resource-health/docs/usage/tutorials.md

 #### Raw Health Check Telemetry

-Raw check telemetry is just appropriately annotated OpenTelemetry traces in [OTLP/JSON](https://opentelemetry.io/docs/specs/otlp/#json-protobuf-encoding) format.
-TODO: write what appropriately annotated means, i.e. what exact annotations are expected?
+Raw check telemetry is just OpenTelemetry traces in [OTLP/JSON](https://opentelemetry.io/docs/specs/otlp/#json-protobuf-encoding) format, with a resource attribute `user.id` set to the user id who is entitled to view the trace.
+The `user.id` is used to decide if a user is authorized to view that specific trace.

+Health check is considered failing if the OTEL trace produced from the check execution contains evidence of unhealth, which by default means if it contains a span with [span status](https://opentelemetry.io/docs/concepts/signals/traces/#span-status) being `Error`.
+This is encoded as `"status": { "code": 2 }` in the span.

 You can read more about distributed tracing in OpenTelemetry [here](https://opentelemetry.io/docs/concepts/observability-primer/#understanding-distributed-tracing) (For now we don't have log support, so you should skip that part).